 © 2018-2019 by Zack Smith.
 All rights reserved.

+But let's question an assumption.
+Are binaries a good thing to download?
 The problem with downloading binaries is that, whether they are executables and libraries, there is always the risk that they can contain malware, such as spyware or worse.
-Few people take care to verify who it is that provided these binaries.
+Few people take the effort to verify who it is that provided these binaries.
 The exact responsible person is often completely concealed.
+Fewer people are in a position to say whether the server hosting them was hacked and the binaries replaced with malware-infected files.
 But there are many bad players out there, so you should beware.
 They don't want you to think critically, to be skeptical, to question at all.

-Just one example: When the CIA brags that they have a presence on many developers' MacOS computers, you have to wonder.
-If true, how did they achieve that?
-Even with the wealth of information about their hacks, could there be more?
+Just one example: The CIA once bragged that they have a presence on many iOS developers' Macs.
+So you have to wonder.
+If that is true, how did they achieve it?
+Which developer computers were compromised?

-I assert that the wise choice of action is to never download binaries.
-Always build from source code yourself, as the Gentoo Linux project does.
+I assert that the wise choice of action is to never download binaries and always build from source code.
+Always download source code yourself from the official site, as the Gentoo Linux project does.
 Herein I shall describe how this can be done.